Joshua-Chin/Advent-of-FPGA-2025/README.md

 ### Day 12
 At first, this problem appears to be a grid packing problem that will require an ILP / constraint satisfaction approach.
-However, the test cases are trivial.
+However, the test cases provided by Advent of Code are trivial.
 Either there are too many individual cells required to fit in the grid, or the grid can fit a number of 3x3 bounding boxes greater than or equal to the number of tiles.
 The solution solves each test case in a constant number of cycles.